MathEDU: Feedback Generation on Problem-Solving Processes for Mathematical Learning Support: Ethics Statement

 \section{Ethics Statement}

-To address potential privacy concerns associated with the MathEdu dataset, this section outlines the measures taken to protect annotators' privacy and the ethical considerations in releasing the dataset.
-The MathEdu dataset contains problem-solving records annotated by students from diverse academic backgrounds.
+To address potential privacy concerns associated with the MathEDU dataset, this section outlines the measures taken to protect annotators' privacy and the ethical considerations in releasing the dataset.
+The MathEDU dataset contains problem-solving records annotated by students from diverse academic backgrounds.
 However, no personally identifiable information, such as names or IDs, was collected.
 Each record is assigned an anonymized identifier to categorize entries from the same student.
 While the dataset includes the students' academic backgrounds (i.e., majors), this information is provided solely for analytical purposes.
 As highlighted in previous sections, understanding how problem-solving styles vary across mathematical abilities and expertise is a valuable area of research.
-All student annotators were informed that their personal data would remain confidential and that only their academic background would be disclosed.
+All annotators involved in the task, including students and mathematics experts serving as teachers, were compensated based on the minimum hourly wage standards of their respective countries.
+The student annotators were informed that their personal data would remain confidential and that only their academic background would be disclosed.
 This consent was obtained prior to participation in the annotation task.
 The dataset's structure ensures that individual privacy is preserved while facilitating research in educational applications.
 In alignment with ethical guidelines, the dataset will only be released for research purposes.